Average-Distortion Sketching: Introduction

-\paragraph{Non-Expansion for All Pairs.} The fact that average-distortion sketching imposes a worst-case guarantee on the expected expansion of any pair of points is important for our application in approximate nearest neighbor search.
+\paragraph{Non-Expansion for All Pairs.} Average-distortion sketching imposes a worst-case guarantee on the expected expansion of any pair of points.\footnote{Our upper bounds will also be non-expanding with probability $1-\delta$ for any pair of points, up to $O(\log(1/\delta))$-factor in space.} This guarantee is analogous to non-expansion in average-distortion embeddings, and is crucial for our application to nearest neighbor search.
 Roughly speaking, in approximate nearest neighbor search, an unknown query $q$ is promised to be nearby a dataset point $x$.
 Even though the entire dataset is known during preprocessing (so the distribution $\mu$ used will be uniform over the dataset), the query $q$ is arbitrary and unknown to the preprocessing algorithm, and thus, the true nearest neighbor $x$ in the dataset will also be a (arbitrary and non-random) dataset point.
 At a high level, we want the sketch $(\sk, \Alg)$ to still interpret $\sk(q)$ and $\sk(x)$ as being ``close'' to each other even though the pair $(q, x)$ may be arbitrary.
 Ensuring non-expansion for worst-case pairs of points $x,y$ allows us to argue this fact.

 \paragraph{Worst-Case over Distributions.} Even though average-distortion sketching is tailored to a particular distribution $\mu$, we say that a metric $(X, d_X)$ admits an average-distortion sketch of space-approximation tradeoff $s$ versus $c$ only if an average-distortion sketch exists for \emph{all} distributions $\mu$ over $(X, d_X)$.
 Thus, the notion of average-distortion sketching is still a worst-case notion.
 The subtlety is the following: the guarantees on the contraction are not worst-case over pairs of points, since there may be pairs $x, y \in X$ where $\Alg(\sk(x), \sk(y))$ is much smaller than $d_X(x, y) / c$; however, the average-distortion is worst-case over distributions $\mu$.
 This makes average-distortion sketching applicable to (worst-case) approximate nearest neighbor search data structures.
 Definition~\ref{def:avg-sketch} also suggests a (stronger) model of probabilistic sketching, which we leave for future work: beyond maintaining the non-expansion property, the sketch additionally requires a stronger bounded contraction guarantee: with probability approaching 1 over the inputs and the draw of the sketch, $\Alg(\sk(\bx), \sk(\by)) \geq d_X(\bx,\by)/c$ for independent draws $\bx,\by \sim \mu$.